Hole-spin qubits in germanium beyond the single-particle regime: Quantum-dot model

 The few-particle (three-hole) eigenstates are computed by diagonalizing the interacting Hamiltonian, within the full configuration interaction approach \cite{CI,Secchi21b}.
 The three-hole Slater determinants are built from a set of 64 single-particle states, which ensures the convergence of the relevant quantities.
-Further details on the method are provided in the Supplemental Material (SM)~\cite{SuppMat}.
+Further details on the method are provided in Appendix \ref{app: Hamiltonian}.